Conditional entropy minimization principle for learning domain invariant representation features: Main Results

-\begin{proof} First, we want to remind that $H(\cdot)$ is used to denote both the discrete entropy and the differential entropy.
-Next, under Assumption \ref{assumption: 1} and Assumption \ref{assumption: 3}, we first show that $a^2+b^2=1$.
-Indeed, \begin{small}
+\begin{proof} Our proof of Lemma~\ref{lemma: 1} is for differential entropy, but it can be easily extended to discrete entropy (recall that we use $H(\cdot)$ to denote discrete or differential entropy).
+Under Assumptions \ref{assumption: 1} and \ref{assumption: 3}, we first show that $a^2+b^2=1$.
+Indeed,